Workplace & Environment

 Hanon Systems recognizes the importance of having a robust and best-practice environmental management system in place globally.
 Hanon Systems maintains ISO 14001 certification and assurance covering all global manufacturing facilities.
 Strong EH&S management keeps employees informed and aware of ways to continuously build and improve on the company’s performance.

-With a focus on the impact of climate change, the company set targets in 2014 to reduce and greenhouse gas emissions all its sites by 20 percent over a five year period, as well as to reduce energy and water consumption and waste.
+With a focus on the impact of climate change, the company has established a long term roadmap to be carbon neutral by 2040.
 By sharing best practices, implementing innovative solutions and nurturing a culture of continuous improvement, Hanon Systems can bring value to the environment and the bottom line.

 Air and Water Pollution Management